Millennium & Mount Isa Projects

 At current and future predicted cobalt prices, cobalt is the dominant economic metal within the deposit and GEMC will remodel the deposit on a cobalt-equivalent basis.

-During the proposed Phase 1 exclusive 6-month option period, MBK will undertake further due diligence and complete an initial exploration program to confirm the potential for mineralisation in the northern half of the tenement package.
+During the Phase 1 exclusive 6-month option period, MBK undertook further due diligence and completed an initial exploration program to confirm the potential for mineralisation in the northern half of the tenement package.

-At the end of the option period, MBK will have the right to commence a formal earn-in to the Project to earn up to an 80% interest over Phases 2 and 3 below:
+At the end of the option period, MBK was granted the right to commence a formal earn-in to the Project to earn up to an 80% interest over Phases 2 and 3 below:

 - Phase 3 – MBK to earn an additional 29% interest (taking its total interest to 80%) by issuing AUD $350,000 of MBK Shares to GEMC and sole funding expenditure of AUD $2M; and